 Information provided here is based in part of Kira Greene’s expertise, which was part of Kidoinfo’s 2010 Providence Public Schools registration overview.
 Kira, whose kids attend Vartan Gregorian Elementary School at Fox Point, has spent many hours helping families navigate the Providence Public Schools District (PPSD) registration system.
 Please add your additional tips, experiences, and questions in the comments section!

-Enrollment for Providence Public School kindergarten for the 2010-11 school year begins on Monday, February 22, and runs through Saturday, April 1.
-Grade 1 registration for students who are new to the Providence Public School district begins on Monday, March 1, and runs through Saturday, April 1.
-Consult the kindergarten and first grade registration calendars for specific information about when to register your child.
+For the 2011-12 school year, enrollment for PPSD kindergarten begins on Monday, February 28, and runs through Saturday, April 9.
+Grade 1 registration for students who are new to the Providence public schools will happen on the same dates.
+Consult the kindergarten and first grade registration calendar for specific information about when to register your child.
 For students who are new to the district enrolling in second through twelfth grades, registration begins May 5, and information is available here.
 The processes to choose middle schools and high schools run separately.

 Here is a list of documents you need to bring:

 – Birth certificate, passport, green card, or I-94 card